kfletcher88/AssemblyFilter/README.md

-A shell wrapper to blast an assembly against a custom database and then positively filter for pre-selected reference sequences:
+A shell wrapper to blast an assembly against a custom database and then positively filter for pre-selected reference sequences.

 The wrapper requires the following tools:

 1. NCBI blast